Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Mover.md

 > Reference variable that refers to the Mover this Mover is currently slaved to

 When this mover is not slaved to another mover, .MasterMover is an invalid reference.
-Attempting to evaluate it will result in a page fault and XAR will stop.
+There is therefore an ErrorMover object which will return information on what action was requested by the object while .MasterMover was invalid.
+This will show up in TwinCAT's Event Logs.
+See Diagnostics>ErrorMovers for more information.

 It is recommended that all evaluations are nested inside IF checks for .IsSyncedToMover OR by calling __ISVALIDREF